 Moderate to severe withdrawal symptoms peak around the 36-hour mark and may include tremors, sweating, elevated heart rate, restlessness, nausea, vomiting, vivid dreams or nightmares, trouble concentrating, hypersensitivity to noise and light, and brief periods of seeing and hearing things that aren’t there.9 Severe alcohol withdrawal may be associated with seizures, which can be life-threatening.9

 The severe complication delirium tremens (DT) involves disorientation, agitation, altered consciousness, and difficulty regulating body temperature, heart rate, and blood pressure.
 This can start 48 hours after the last drink.8,9 Research indicates that it affects less than 5% of people experiencing withdrawal.10

 By day 4 or 5, minor withdrawal symptoms subside.

 Sometime between days 5 and 7, moderate to severe withdrawal symptoms typically lessen.

-Hallucinations usually diminish after 7 days, though in some individuals they can last up to 1 month.
+Hallucinations usually diminish after 7 days, though for some, they can last up to 1 month.

 By day 14, delirium tremens ease.